Azure/bicep-registry-modules/avm/res/app/managed-environment/README.md

 ### Parameter: `infrastructureSubnetId`

 Resource ID of a subnet for infrastructure components.
 This is used to deploy the environment into a virtual network.
 Must not overlap with any other provided IP ranges.
 Required if "internal" is set to true.
-Required to make the resource WAF compliant.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

 - Required: No
 - Type: string